karenjuliaf/hBayesDMregression/README.md

 ### Model

-An example model using the `igt_example` data set and `hBayesDMregression::igt_orl_regression()` can be found under `vignettes/orl_model.rds`.
-This model can be attached by calling
+An example model built using the `igt_example` data set and `hBayesDMregression::igt_orl_regression()` can be found under `vignettes/orl_model.rds`.
+This model can be attached by first saving it to your computer and calling

 ``` r
 orl_model <- readRDS("orl_model.rds")